 Knowing the laws will help you avoid copyright infringements.
 Some confuse these laws with licenses, trademarks, and patents among others.
 These are Intellectual property protection (IP).
 However, copyright laws are the simplest to understand and easy to infringe them.

 Acquaint yourself with the U.S. Copyright Act of 1970 to be on safer ground.
-By doing this, you’ll never have to file a case at the court because of copyright infringement or someone using your original work deliberately.
+By doing this, you’ll never have to file a case in court because of copyright infringement or because someone using your original work deliberately.

 Perhaps the easiest way to stop copyright infringement is to deliberately send the copyright infringement notice to the accused or the third party in store for your original work.
 Sending the infringer a copyright infringement notice alerts them of their misconduct with someone’s one.